RaghavKGupta/web-paint-app/README.md

-# A paint for the web
+# Paint for the web
 Just a normal doodling tool in HTML made using Javascript.
 It uses hex color coding as well as their names in english.
 You can switch colors as well.

 ### Demo